Scot-Survivor/Scot-Survivor/README.md

 # Hello!
 I am Scot_Survivor, a talented & skillful developer.
 Currently, living in the UK & study at Sixth Form where I am in Year 13.
-Assuming all goes well, attending university to study my B.Sc.
+I will be attending university to study my Bachelors come September 2022.
 Computer Science Course (specialisation in AI) at
 <a href="https://www.nottingham.ac.uk/" target="_blank">Nottingham University<a/> come september 2022.

 # Trophies, Awards & Stats